multiversx/mx-launchpad-sc/launchpad/interaction/readme.md

 These two actions can be performed by any account, be it the owner of the Launchpad Smart Contract or not.
 Therefore, anyone can contribute to the advancement to the next stage.

 ### “Claim” stage
-This is the fourth and final stage of the Launchpad Smart Contract and it is happening either after the “winning tickets selection” process is successfully finished (when the “Claim” epoch is equal to the “Select winning tickets” epoch) or after the “Claim” epoch is reached (in case the “Claim” epoch number is bigger than the “Select winning tickets” epoch).
+This is the fourth and final stage of the Launchpad Smart Contract and it is happening either after the “winning tickets selection” process is successfully finished (when the “Claim” block is equal to the “Select winning tickets” block) or after the “Claim” block is reached (in case the “Claim” block number is bigger than the “Select winning tickets” block).
 During this stage, all participating accounts can claim their winning tokens and refunds for lottery tickets that didn’t make it.

 As the owner of the Launchpad Smart Contract, the possible action in this stage is: